endofthepain/TXZone/README.md

 Bitcoin Address : 1EWhnNyoLpMHvKNETyRCn95tDaJmsPjuSX

-If you're using this for comercial purposes please donate 10% of the Monthly income to this address:
+If you're using this for comercial purposes you need to donate 10% of the Monthly income to this address:

 Bitcoin Address : 1BLhtd8vea34j7s9evzNagGU1RFgZCmfK9